Chartered

 Boundaries

-Park District is approximately coterminous with the City of Waukegan.
+Park District is approximately coextensive with the City of Waukegan.
 The Park District also includes most of Waukegan Township and portions of Benton, Warren, Newport, and Libertyville Townships, and portions of Beach Park and Gurnee Villages.
 The Park District boundaries encompass approximately 26.7 square miles.

 Population

-Park District population is approximately 89,321 (2020).
+Park District population is approximately 88,614 (2022).

-Programs and Services
+Programs & Services

 Affiliations